 We are currently operating at a loss and expect our operating costs will increase significantly as we incur further costs related to pre-clinical development and the clinical trials for our drug candidates.
-As of December 31, 2023, we held cash, cash equivalents, and investments of approximately \$20,906,000.
+As of December 31, 2024, we held cash, cash equivalents, and investments of approximately \$149.1 million.

-On May 31, 2023, we entered into Amendment No. 1 to the Open Market Sale Agreement originally dated August 6, 2020 (the "Open Market Sale Agreement") with Jefferies LLC ("Jefferies") pursuant to which Jefferies is serving as the sales agent to sell shares of our common stock through an "at-the-market offering."
-From May 31, 2023 through the date of this filing, we have sold approximately \$21,237,000 in aggregate gross proceeds of shares of our common stock under the Open Market Sale Agreement.
-On January 30, 2024, we delivered written notice to Jefferies that we were suspending and terminating the prospectus supplement related to the shares issuable pursuant to the Open Market Sale Agreement.
-We will not make any sales pursuant to the Open Market Sale Agreement unless and until a new prospectus supplement is filed.
+On May 31, 2023, we entered into Amendment No. 1 to the Open Market Sale Agreement originally dated August 6, 2020 (the "Open Market Sale Agreement") with Jefferies LLC ("Jefferies") pursuant to which Jefferies is serving as the sales agent.
+Under the Open Market Sale Agreement, we may issue and sell, from time to time through Jefferies, shares of its common stock having an aggregate offering price of up to \$150.0 million (the "2024 Open Market Offering").
+For the year ended December 31, 2024, we have sold an aggregate of 2,484,517 shares of common stock for net proceeds of approximately \$91.4 million under the Open Market Sale Agreement.
+As of December 31, 2024, approximately \$76.4 million is available for issuance and sale under the 2024 Open Market Offering.

 On January 31, 2024, we entered into an underwriting agreement with Jefferies, as representative (the "Representative") of the several underwriters (the "Underwriters"), relating to an underwritten public offering of 4,325,000 shares of our common stock, at a price to the public of \$19.00 per share ("January 2024 Public Offering").
 The Underwriters were also granted a 30-day option to purchase up to an additional 648,750 shares of common stock at the public offering price.
 On January 31, 2024, the Representative gave notice of the Underwriters' election to exercise the option to purchase additional shares, in full.
-On February 2, 2024, we completed the public offering raising gross proceed of approximately \$94,500,000 and net proceeds of \$88,500,000 after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
+On February 2, 2024, we completed the public offering raising gross proceed of approximately \$94.5 million and net proceeds of \$88.6 million after deducting underwriting discounts and commissions and other offering expenses payable by us.

 We may seek additional capital through a combination of private and public equity offerings, debt financings and strategic collaborations.
-Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, and could increase our expenses and require that our assets secure such debt.
+Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, and could increase our expenses and require that our assets secure such debt